Session 5: Public, Policy, and Financial Advances

 Support ISES here!

 Paulette is a strong advocate for the rapid transformation of the global energy system to renewable energy for all, used wisely and efficiently.
-Working closely with ISES is an excellent way to contribute to the transformation.
 During her 40-year career as an atmospheric chemist specializing in assessments that bring science to support appropriate decision making related to energy and the environment, Paulette has come to deeply appreciate the need for this transformation.
-She strives to effectively use my expertise in research/analyses, program development, and communications/marketing, along with my commitment to collaborative problem solving, to advance ISES’ work.
+She strives to effectively use her expertise in research/analyses, program development, and communications/marketing, along with my commitment to collaborative problem solving, to advance ISES’ work.
 Paulette's professional experience includes leadership positions at University of Texas (PhD Chemistry 1973), National Center for Atmospheric Research, Atmospheric Sciences Research Center at the State University of New York at Albany, Science & Policy Associates, Inc., and RAND.
-Ongoing activities include Global Emissions Initiative (GEIA) coordinator since 1991 and science-based environment/energy advisor to a wide variety of public and private, and stakeholder consortium clients since 2002 through my company Panorama Pathways.
+Ongoing activities include Global Emissions Initiative (GEIA) coordinator since 1991 and science-based environment/energy advisor to a wide variety of public and private, and stakeholder consortium clients since 2002 through her company Panorama Pathways.
 In addition to being ISES Board Secretary, Paulette also is past Co-Chair of American Solar Energy Society Board of Directors (the USA Section of ISES).